Country Information The Netherlands

 With respect to nationally regulated measuring instruments, not covered by the MID or NAWI-directive, testing institutes (often Notified Bodies for other measuring instruments) have been appointed to carry out the conformity assessment procedure.

-The RvA (Dutch Accreditation Board for calibration laboratories, test laboratories and inspection bodies), grants certificates in these fields and cooperates within European Accreditation (EA) on behalf of the Netherlands.
+The Dutch Accreditation Board (Raad voor Accreditatie (RvA) for calibration laboratories, test laboratories and inspection bodies, grants certificates in these fields and cooperates within European Accreditation (EA) on behalf of the Netherlands.

 The NAWI directive was implemented in the Dutch Metrology Act in 1993 and the MID in 2006.
 The use of certified exhaust gas analysers is regulated in the “Regeling voertuigen” and the use of certified taximeters is regulated in the “Besluit Personenvervoer 2000” both under the responsibility of the Ministry of Infrastructure and Water Management.